 Other key benefits include:

-Currently, the ABF has accredited 111 traders and 53 service providers with numerous others awaiting qualification.
-The ABF is aiming to accredit 250 businesses by 1 July 2018 and a maximum of 1,000 businesses by June 2020 to ensure the Program is adequately resourced.
-With the ABF contemplating an eventual cut-off of trusted traders based on its finite resources to manage the initiative, now is the time for clients to give serious consideration to joining this Program.
+Currently, the ABF has accredited 133 traders and 67 service providers with numerous others awaiting qualification.
+With the ABF is aiming to accredit 1,000 businesses by June 2020, now is the time for clients to give serious consideration to joining this Program.

 Please contact us for a detailed discussion on what ATT can do for your business.